 PUTNAM EXAM: This is a prestigious national mathematics exam given at Westminster the first Saturday in December.
 Prior to the exam, Dr. Natacha Fontes-Merz runs problem sessions to prepare students for the exam.

 INTERNSHIPS: Work opportunities as well as course credit are available both on and off campus.
 In recent years students have had internships at the National Energy Technology (Dept. of Energy); Lucas Systems Inc.; Applied Physics Laboratory (division of Johns Hopkins University); Bright Futures Academic Corp.; Science Applications International Corporation (SAIC); and Caputo Insurance Agency.
 Students have also participated in Research Experience for Undergraduates programs (REU) at the University of Michigan, Texas A&M University, and Kansas State University.
-In addition, Dr. Shaffer works with student lab assistants for the UNIX Lab and for the CS 151 Lab.

 PROFESSIONAL OPPORTUNITIES OFF CAMPUS: Students accompany faculty to talks by other outstanding professionals in the field, as well as to professional meetings where students often give talks on their projects.
 These meetings include the Mathematical Association of America Section Meeting each spring, as well as Undergraduate Conferences in the fall and spring.
 Recently, our department was represented by students who spoke at the National MAA meetings held in New Orleans and Lexington, KY during 2011, and in San Francisco and Pittsburgh during 2010.
 One student spoke at the Nebraska Conference for Undergraduate Women in Mathematics in 2012.
 Two students spoke at the National Conference on Undergraduate Research in Ogden, UT in 2012.